zjzhao1002/Whizard-Pythia8-Documentation/README.md

 * **shower_ALEPH**: parton shower and hadronization with the ALEPH tune.
 * **shower_POWHEG**: NLO matching by POWHEG method.

+For comparison, you may want to run MadGraph5.
+Some guides can be found in
+* **madgraph5**

 To run these programs, you have to prepare parton level events with the Les Houches accord compliant format (LHE file), and edit the paths to **Pythia8** and **HepMC2** in the Makefile.
 After that, you can just run
 ```
 make